eva-library/agent-templates-foundation/README.md

 The purpose is to help you to build your own virtual assistant, to build your own flows, by offering a ready-made basis with the best UX writing practices in the market, as well as the best practices for using eva.

 ### Important
 - Agent Template is a template.
 That is, you can use as a good foundation, but you must customize the informations for your own business.
 It means that you should create your own webservice, your own page links, etc...
-Reach our documentation [HERE]https://docs.eva.bot/eva-by-ntt-data-documentation/ to know more about how to use eva.
+Reach our documentation [HERE] https://docs.eva.bot/eva-by-ntt-data-documentation/ to know more about how to use eva.
 - The language is Spanish, but you can translate and edit information as you wish.
 - This feature is only available for eva versions starting with 3.4

 ## How to import a bot template
 It's super easy!
 Only 5 steps:
 1) First, download Agent Template zip file
-To Spanish, click [Here] [Foundation Template.zip](https://github.com/eva-library/agent-templates-foundation/files/8050702/Foundation.Template.zip)
+To Spanish, click [Here] [Agent Template Foundation Español.zip](https://github.com/eva-library/agent-templates-foundation/files/8412557/f010b448-18c7-4912-bb51-ce202193a3ea.zip)

 To Portuguese, click [Here]
 [Agent Template Portugues.zip](https://github.com/eva-library/agent-templates-foundation/files/8208454/Agent.Template.Portugues.zip)